MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Conclusion

 \section{Conclusion}

-In this paper, we proposed MedGCN, an end-to-end graph embedding model that could learn informative medical entity representations for multiple medical tasks.
+In this article, we innovatively incorporated the complex associations between multiple medical entities into MedGraph, and developed MedGCN, an end-to-end graph embedding model, to learn informative medical entity representations for multiple medical tasks based on MedGraph.
 We augmented MedGCN to handle heterogeneous MedGraph by formulating different medical entities different types of nodes.
 By transforming node features to a new type of nodes in the graph, MedGCN can also handle missing values in the features of a medical entity.
-MedGCN is an general inductive model that could use the learned node representations and network weights to efficiently generate representation for new nodes.
+MedGCN is a general inductive model that could use the learned node representations and network weights to efficiently generate representations for new nodes.
 In addition, we introduce cross regularization to reduce overfittings by making the learned representation more informative.
 Experimental results on a real medical dataset showed that MedGCN outperformed state-of-the-art methods in both medication recommendation and lab test imputation tasks.
-Our future work includes integrating existing knowledge graphs in the construction of MedGraph, and applying MedGCN to more cancerous and noncancerous diseases.